-The Bonds are the ninth series of contract revenue bonds issued by the Master District pursuant to the Master District Contract for the purpose of purchasing and constructing the Master District Water/Sewer/Drainage Facilities.
 The voters of the Participants have approved the Master District Contract, which contract authorizes the Master District to issue Contract Revenue Bonds in an amount not to exceed \$754,660,000 in principal amount for the purpose of constructing and acquiring all Master District water, wastewater and drainage facilities and refunding of such bonds; in an amount not to exceed \$64,550,000 in principal amount for the purpose of constructing and acquiring all Master District park and recreational facilities and refunding of such bonds; and in an amount not to exceed \$350,600,000 in principal amount for the purpose of constructing and acquiring all Master District road facilities and refunding of such bonds.
 Pursuant to the Master District Contract, approval by each Participant and approval by the voters at an election held by each Participant is required prior to any amendment to the Master District Contract that would increase such \$754,660,000 authorized amount, such \$64,550,000 authorized amount, and/or such \$350,600,000 authorized amount.
 By execution of the Master District Contract between the Master District and each Participant, each Participant (including the District in its capacity as a Participant) is obligated to pay a pro rata share of debt service on the Contract Revenue Bonds issued by the Master District to finance the Master District Facilities.
 The Bonds, and all additional Water/Sewer/Drainage Contract Revenue Bonds issued by the Master District, will be payable from the Water/Sewer/Drainage Contract Tax, the Road Contract Revenue Bonds will be payable from the Road Contract Tax, and the Park Contract Revenue Bonds will be payable from the Park Contract Tax (or Water/Sewer/Drainage Contract Tax if the Master District amends the Water/Sewer/Drainage Indenture to include Park Contract Revenue Bonds).
-After the issuance of the Bonds, the Master District will have \$660,760,000 principal amount of Water/Sewer/Drainage Contract Revenue Bonds authorized by unissued; \$64,550,000 principal amount of Park Contract Revenue Bonds authorized but unissued; and \$317,650,000 principal amount of Road Contract Revenue Bonds authorized but unissued.
+After the issuance of the Bonds, the Master District will have \$660,635,000 principal amount of Water/Sewer/Drainage Contract Revenue Bonds authorized by unissued; \$64,550,000 principal amount of Park Contract Revenue Bonds authorized but unissued; and \$310,240,000 principal amount of Road Contract Revenue Bonds authorized but unissued.
 The Master District Contract (except as described above), the Water/Sewer/Drainage Indenture, the Road Indenture and the Bond Resolution impose no limitation on the amount of Contract Revenue Bonds the Master District may issue payable from the Contract Tax.
 See "RISK FACTORS - Future Debt."